THE BOOK OF UNCONFORMITIES

 A Literary Hub Favorite Book of 2020

-The Book of Unconformities is grounded in stories of stones: Neolithic stone circles, Icelandic lava, mica from a Nazi concentration camp, petrified whale blubber in Svalbard, the marble prized by Manhattan’s Lenape, and a huge Greenlandic meteorite that arrived with six Inuit adventurers in the exuberant but fractious New York City of 1897.
+A journey across eons and continents, The Book of Unconformities is also a journey through stone: Neolithic stone circles, Icelandic lava, mica from a Nazi concentration camp, petrified whale blubber in Svalbard, the marble prized by Manhattan’s Lenape, and a huge Greenlandic meteorite that arrived in New York City along with six Inuit adventurers in 1897.

 Raffles is serenely indifferent to the imperatives and ordinary satisfactions of conventional storytelling.
 Character, coherence, a legible and meaningful structure—these are not his concerns.
 The organization of the book feels profoundly random.
 There are no attempts to suture together the various stories, no attempts to enact something “learned” by the author.
 The photographs accompanying the text are dim and blotchy, and Raffles favors slabs of prose unbroken by punctuation.
 I intend all this as praise.